 Cash flows arising from transactions in a foreign currency are recorded in Rands by applying to the foreign currency amount the exchange rate between the Rand and the foreign currency at the date of the cash flow.

 1.21.
 Inventories

-Inventories are stated at the lower of cost and net realisable value and comprise of a property unit that the Group had a contractual obligation to develop and re-model.
+Inventories are stated at the lower of cost and net realisable value and comprise of stockholding for incentive operations.